midapsh/quotes-and-trades-extractor/README.md

-# Get any exchange progarm
+# Get any exchange program